B0neShAd0w/Hacktoria/A Strange File.md

 	* Wadi al Hayat
 	* Murzuq

-Once again let's head over to <a href="https://overpass-turbo.eu/">overpass turbo</a> and enter `Libya` into the search area, then run the previous query we used - don't forget to up the `geocodeArea:` in the query!
+Once again let's head over to <a href="https://overpass-turbo.eu/">overpass turbo</a> and enter `Libya` into the search area, then run the previous query we used - don't forget to update the `geocodeArea:` in the query!

-From the results we can see we have quite a few, so lets output these in CSV form to make it easier to investigate.
+From the results we can see we have quite a few, so lets output these to CSV format to make it easier to investigate.

 Enter the below query to get the results in a CSV format.